Tadeo Jones

 Tadeo Jones is a 2004 Spanish short animated film directed by Enrique Gato.
 It tells the story of Tadeo Jones, an adventurer who enters a pyramid where he finds a family of mummies.
 The project of this film was born when Gato wanted to make a short film containing more action and humour than his previous projects, so he decided to make a parody of the adventure genre, whose representative figure is Indiana Jones.
-The story contains many elements from the Raiders of the Lost Ark (Indiana Jones) series of movies.
+The story contains many elements from Raiders of the Lost Ark.
 The synopsis, in the director's words, is "adventurer Tadeo Jones is a little foolish but stubborn to explore an ancient pyramid and will run into a family of mummies."
 (Note: Original quote in "Tadeo es un aventurero un poco insensato y cabezota que explorará una milenaria pirámide y se topará con una moderna familia de momias."
 See Nunez 2006 and Nunez 2006.)

-The film won sixty-five awards including a Goya award for best animated short film and a British Academy of Film and Television Arts (BAFTA), and it was pre-selected for the Academy Award for Best Animated Short Film list, but it didn't gather the nomination as one of the 5 selected shorts.
-Three years later, there was a sequel to the film called Tadeo Jones and the Basement of Doom.
-A feature-length animated film, Tad, The Lost Explorer, featuring Tadeo Jones, was released in 2012.
+The film won sixty-five awards including the Goya Award for Best Animated Short Film at the 20th Goya Awards and a British Academy of Film and Television Arts (BAFTA), and it was pre-selected for the Academy Award for Best Animated Short Film list, but it didn't gather the nomination as one of the five selected shorts.
+Three years later, there was a sequel to the short film called Tadeo Jones and the Basement of Doom.
+A feature-length animated film, Tad, the Lost Explorer, featuring Tadeo Jones (named Tad Stones in English), was released in 2012, beginning a film series.